Energiewende: Initial phase 2013–2016

 The German Federal Government is calling for a reform.

 Most of the computer scenarios used to analyse the Energiewende rely on a substantial carbon price to drive the transition to low-carbon technologies.

 Coal-fired generation needs to be retired as part of the Energiewende.
 Some argue for an explicit negotiated phase-out of coal plants, along the lines of the well-publicized nuclear phase-out, but as German minister of economy noted, "we cannot shut down both our nuclear and coal-fired power plants".
 Coal comprised 42% of electricity generation in 2015.
 A phase-out of fossil fuels together with a shift to 100% renewable energy is required by about 2040.

 The Energiewende is made up of various building blocks and assumptions.
 Electricity storage was hoped to become a useful technology in the future.
 As of 2019, a number of potential storage projects (power-to-gas, hydrogen storage and others) are still in prototype phase with losses up to 40% of the stored energy in the existing small scale installations.

 Energy efficiency plays a key but under-recognised role.
 Energy efficiency is one of Germany's targets.
 Integration with national electricity networks can offer benefits.
 Systems with high shares of renewables can use geographical diversity to offset intermittency.

 Germany invested €1.5 billion in energy research in 2013.

 The German Federal Government spent €820 million supporting projects ranging from basic research to applications.
 The federal government also foresees an export role for German expertise in the area.

 The social and political dimensions of the Energiewende have been subject to study.
 Sebastian Strunz argues that the underlying technological, political and economic structures will need to change radically—a process He calls "regime shift".

 Eva Schmid, Brigitte Knopf, and Anna Pechan analyze the actors and institutions that will be decisive in the Energiewende and how latency in the national electricity infrastructure may restrict progress.

 On 3 December 2014, the German Federal Government released its National Action Plan on Energy Efficiency (NAPE) in order to improve the uptake of energy efficiency.

 The areas covered are the energy efficiency of buildings, energy conservation for companies, consumer energy efficiency, and transport energy efficiency.
-German industry is expected to make a sizeable contribution.
+Under the plan, the Federal Government expects the German industry and business sectors to make a sizeable contribution to these national energy-saving targets.

 An official Federal Government report on progress under the Energiewende, notes: